Our ethos is based upon 4 fundamental principles and all members of our team were involved in developing it:

 From April 2015, all GP practices are required to declare the mean earnings (i.e. average pay) for GPs working to deliver NHS services to patients at the practice for over six months.
 Alongside the mean figure, practices are required to publish the number of Full-time, Part-time and regular Locum GPs at the practice.
 Please note that AT Medics began its management of Thamesmead Health Centre in April 2015.

-The average pay for GPs working at Thamesmead Health Centre in the last financial year (April 2014 – March 2015) was £61,040 before tax and National Insurance.
-Part-time and Locum GPs earned an amount proportionate to this depending on their contracted hours.
-This is for 1 Full-time GP, 2 Part-time GPs and 1 Locum GP who worked in the practice for six months or more during 2014/15.
+The average pay for GPs working in Thamesmead Health Centre in the last financial year was £65,789 before tax and National Insurance.
+This is for 2 full time GPs, 4 part time GPs and 1 Locum GP who worked in the practice for more than six months.